Article updated on May 12, 2020.

 Users don’t like what they cannot understand.
 With so many competitors out there, it becomes crucial to provide an exceptional customer experience.
 And it all starts with your website.

-If you want to convince first-time users, build personalized welcome messages that show the value of your service.
+If you want to convince first-time users, build personalized welcome messages that show the value of your services.
+In a previous article on what is user onboarding, we mentioned that this is the moment to show value and cause a good first impression.
 You will want to eliminate any frustration and make clear that what you’re offering is better.
 Before users switch to a competitor’s page.

-You can also set up guides that detect when a user is about to leave your page and remind them of a special offer.
+You can also set up automated popups to remind users of a special offer.
 Or hit them with a funny message.

-Traditional employee training is time-consuming and expensive.
+A good employee onboarding process can improve employee retention by 82% but traditional employee training is time-consuming and expensive.
 You need to hire an instructor, organize a meeting room, prepare PowerPoint presentations, give away notebooks and pens and the list just goes on.
 And above all that effort, it’s ineffective.
 As employees forget information and can’t be productive right away.
+And if you’re hiring Millenials the challenge is even bigger.

 How does it work?